 So at this point you are thinking that converting from Metal Halide to LED is a good idea.
 But this is where the journey begins.
 What to choose, what vendor to work with, new or retrofit.
 Think of the LED Market as the wild west.
 And with every gun show there are the snake oil salesman trying to get you to buy their lotions.
 In the LED world, there are many lotions, misconceptions and marvelous marketing ideas.
 For example, well built LED Retrofits will perform as well as a new LED fixture.
 It doesn’t always make sense to replace the fixture, nor does it always make sense to retrofit a fixture.

-LEDs are available in a wide range of color temperatures from around 2700K (warm yellow) to 6500K (cool blue)
+LEDs are available in a wide range of color temperatures from 2700K (warm yellow) to 6500K (cool blue).

 Metal halide lamps generate a white light between 3000K and 5000K.

-Metal Halide are perhaps the best source of high CRI white light on the market.
-It is a significantly better light than high pressure sodium
+Metal Halide are a good source of high CRI white light.
+It is a better light than high pressure sodium.

 Turning On and Off

 LEDs are an instant on and install off.
-No noticeable strike time is detected
+No noticeable strike time is detectable.

-Metal Halide lights require a long warm up time and can take 15-30 minutes to get to full power.
+Metal Halide lights have a long warm up time and can take 15-30 minutes to get to full power.

-LEDs can be dimmed when equipped with the proper driver.
-Most industrial dimmers are 0-10V dimmers, while commercial consumer leds are triac dimmable using a regular LED compatible dimmer switch.
+LEDs are controllable when equipped with the proper driver.
+Most industrial dimmers are 0-10V dimmers.
+Commercial consumer LEDs are triac dimmable using a regular LED compatible dimmer switch.

-Metal halide lights can be dimmed using different electric or magnetic ballasts.
+Metal halide lights are dimmable using electric or magnetic ballasts.

 Directionality of Light

-LEDs are extremely directional and generally the light goes where it is pointed.
-The use of reflectors is typically not required unless a specific distribution pattern is required without the use of optics.
+LEDs are directional and the light goes where pointed.
+Without optics, reflectors are not required unless you need a specific distribution pattern.

-Metal Halide lights are omni-directional meaning they emit light in a 360 degree pattern.
-To focus the light, reflectors and lenses are added to collect the light and then direct it where it is needed.
+Metal Halide lights are omni-directional emitting light in a 360 degree pattern.
+To focus the light, reflectors and lenses can be used to collect the light and then direct it as needed.

 Lumens per Watt

-LEDs are very efficient, and efficiencies approaching 200 lumens/watt is becoming a commercial reality.
-However, not all LEDs are the same, and efficiency varies from product to product.
+LEDs are very efficient with efficiencies approaching 200 lumens/watt.
+Not all LEDs are the same, and efficiency varies from product to product.

 Metal Halide lights average efficiency range between 70 and 100 lumens/watt.
-This does not include ballast draw which may include another 15% of energy consumption.
+This does not include ballast draw which can add another 15% of energy consumption.

 L70 in hours

-LEDs typically do not produce Ultra Violet or Infrared Light.
+LEDs do not produce Ultra Violet or Infrared Light unless designed to do so.
 The light it generates is all visible light.

 Metal Halide lights produce both IR and UV light.

 LEDs produce very little heat.
-That being said, all LED lights do requires some sort of heat sink to reduce the heat produced by the LEDs
+All LED lights do requires some sort of heat sink to reduce the heat produced by the LEDs.

 Metal halide bulbs produce a tremendous amount of heat.
-Fixtures designed for Metal Halide bulbs must be large enough to handle the heat generated by these bulbs.
-A Metal Halide bulb turned on for a few hours should not be touched.
+Fixtures designed for Metal Halide must be large enough to handle the heat generated.
+A Metal Halide bulb turned on for a few hours is far too hot to touch.

-LEDs fail gradually over time by producing less light.
+LEDs fail over time by producing less light.

 Metal Halide bulbs exhibit an end-of-life process called cycling.
 The lamp may go on and off.
-The bulb will eventually fail.
+The bulb will fail at some point.

 Industrial LEDs last between 50,000 and 100,000 hours or more.
-However, the lifespan of a LED driver is different than the LEDs themselves, and it may be possibly to replace the LED driver in the fixture to extend the life of the product.
+The lifespan of a LED driver is different than the LEDs themselves.
+It may be possible to replace the LED driver in the fixture to extend the life of the product.

 Metal Halide lights have typical bulb lifespan values range from 6,000 hours to 20,000 hours.
-Like LED, Metal Halide ballasts operate on a different life cycle, so they will have their own lifespan cycle.
+Metal Halide ballasts operate on a different life cycle with it’s own lifespan cycle.

-LED lighting has relatively higher initial purchase cost and extremely low lifetime costs.
-The technology pays back over time (the payback period) with lower energy consumption and reduced maintenance costs.
+LED lighting has higher initial cost and very low lifetime costs.
+It pays back over time with lower energy consumption and reduced maintenance costs.

-Metal halide lights are relatively purchase cost but are expensive to maintain.
-Metal halide bulbs consume a lot more energy to a comparable LED Fixture and has a much higher maintenance cost.
+Metal halide lights have a lower initial cost but are expensive to maintain.
+Metal halide bulbs consume more energy than a LED Fixture and have a higher maintenance cost.

-Typically there is no maintenance costs associated with LED during the lifespan, other than fixture cleaning if installed in a dusty area.
+There are few maintenance costs associated with LED during the lifespan.
+Only fixture cleaning if needed.

-Metal Halide bulbs require regular re-lamping and ballast replacement.
+Metal Halide bulbs need regular re-lamping and ballast replacement.
 It is not uncommon to do 4-6 bulb replacements over the lifespan of a comparable LED product.